two_point_correlation¶

 Calculate the two-point correlation function using Fourier transforms

-result – The two-point correlation function object, with named attributes:
+result – A dataclass-like object with following named attributes:

 distance